TykTechnologies/tyk-docs-hugo/tyk-docs/content/api-management/client-authentication.md

 ---

-## How does Tyk implement authentication and authorization?
+## How does Tyk Implement Authentication and Authorization?

 The API request processing flow within Tyk Gateway consists of a [chain of middleware]({{< ref "concepts/middleware-execution-order" >}}) that perform different checks and transformations on the request (headers, parameters and payload).
 Several dedicated **authentication middleware** are provided and there is also support for user-provided **custom authentication plugins**.
 Multiple authentication middleware can be chained together if required by the API's access security needs. *Note that it is not possible to set the order of chained auth methods.*